walterxie/MEP-tutorial/README.md

 and tick the checkbox `Order nodes` for better looking.
 Then, tick the checkbox of the `Node Bars` tab and open it.
-Selecting `height_95%_HPD`, you will be able to display the bars over every internal nodes, which represents the 95% HPD interval of the estimated node height at that node.
+Selecting `height_95%_HPD`, you will be able to display the bars over every internal nodes, which represents the 95% HPD interval of the height at that node summarised from posterior trees.
 Tick the checkbox of the `Node labels`, and switch the `Display` between `height` (mean) and `height_95%_HPD`.